 - The first is when Riggs is trapped under a chunk of concrete underwater, and Murtaugh is searching for him desperately.
 Murtaugh yells out for Riggs to will him towards his location, and he somehow knows to dive underwater to save him.
 For bonus points, this is the one time they agree to go on the count of 3 with no discussion.

 - The second is Riggs' final visit to his wife's grave, saying that although he's ready to move on with his wife, he'll always have their wedding ring.
 Riggs is looking for a sign that Vickie is okay with it, and gets it, oddly in the form of Leo.

 - Leo's poignant story about his pet frog Froggie.
 Also a bit of a Tear Jerker.
-He explains that he didn't have any friends growing up except Froggie, and he eventually died.
-Leo eventually got another Frog, and grew to love it equally, but different, in his own way telling Riggs that it's perfectly okay for him to find love again.
+He explains that he didn't have any friends growing up except Froggie, and he accidentally killed him.
+Leo eventually made friends with people, and they weren't better friends than Froggie, just different, thus in his own way telling Riggs that it's perfectly okay for him to find love again.

 - When Lorna goes into labor, Leo rushes Riggs over to the hospital.
 As the soon-to-be new parents get rushed into the delivery room, Leo is left outside in the hallway with a "Yeah, okay....I'll wait here" dejected manner....only to have Riggs run back out of the room and glomp him.

 - The closing credits not only show photos of the characters, but also the cast and crew from behind-the-scenes.
 All with "Why Can't We Be Friends?" and "Pilgrim" playing in the background.
 The last photo is a large one with everyone.
 And it literally comes to a close as the photo album closes.